Former South Korean military dictator Chun Doo-hwan dies at 90 | Law-Order

 Former South Korean military dictator Chun Doo-hwan dies at 90

+He passed away at his Seoul home early in the morning, Yonhap said.
 A former military commander, Chun presided over the 1980 Gwangju army massacre of pro-democracy demonstrators, a crime for which he was later convicted and received a commuted death sentence.
-An aloof, ramrod-straight Chun during his mid-1990s trial defended the coup as necessary to save the nation from a political crisis and denied sending troops into Gwangju.

 An aloof, ramrod-straight Chun during his mid-1990s trial defended the coup as necessary to save the nation from a political crisis and denied sending troops into Gwangju.
 "I am sure that I would take the same action, if the same situation arose," Chun told the court.